About the Program

 In 2009, the David and Lucile Packard Foundation generously funded a pilot program to introduce the educational benefits of California's state parks to youngsters in Oakland, Gilroy and Fresno.
 The Packard Foundation worked with CSPF and the California Department of Parks and Recreation (DPR) to build relations and extend resources to these underserved communities where kids are often at risk of a "learning gap" during the summer months.

-The program made it possible for more than 730 diverse, urban and low-income youth to experience the outdoors and engage in a variety of educational experiences related to science, natural resources, ecology and more, all designed to improve their academic performance during the school year.
+In the summer of 2013, the program made it possible for 4,065 diverse, urban and low-income youth grades K-12 to experience the outdoors and engage in a wide range of outdoor activities including taking part in a living history program at William B. Ide Adobe State Historic Park, learning to paddle a kayak, and camping overnight for the very first time.
+The programs were all designed to improve their academic performance during the school months.
 More than half of these students had never been to the beach or a state park, nor had they ever been hiking or camping.
 They were intrigued by the unexpected animals, answers to their own questions, and new plant smells.

 Now in its sixth year, with added sites in San Francisco, Sacramento, Whittier, Los Angeles, Santa Ana, San Bernardino and Glenn counties, participants both new and returning, are set to arrive at their local state park ready to explore, play and learn.
 More than 12,000 youth have participated in this successful program to date.